isomerpages/mlaw-corp/news/speeches/_posts/2023-03-23-post-Opening Speech by Minister for Culture, Community and Youth, and Second Minister for Law Edwin Tong.md

 ---
-title: Opening Speech by Minister for Culture, Community and Youth, and Second Minister for Law Edwin Tong
+title: Opening Speech by Minister for Culture, Community and Youth, and Second Minister for Law Edwin Tong SC at the Land Surveyors Board 50th Anniversary Dinner
 permalink: /news/speeches/opening-speech-2m-edwin-tong-lsb-50-anniversary-dinner/
 date: 2023-03-23
 layout: post